akeneo/pim-community-dev/UPGRADE.md

 3. Update your **app/config/config.yml**

-    Maybe the easiest way to update it is to copy/paste from the latest standard edition and add your custom changes.
+    An easy way to update it is to copy/paste from the latest standard edition and add your custom changes.

     ```bash
     cp app/config/config.yml $PIM_DIR/app/config